phievo/phievo/docs/source/analyse.rst

 Modifying an existing network
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can easily delete an interaction or a species from an existing
-network once you know its id through calling *delete\_clean* and
+To add new interactions to a network, please refer to the section `Build
+a network
+manually <create_new_project.html#build-a-network-manually>`__.

+Species and interactions can be removed manually with the function
-specifying the id and the type of the node to remove:
+``delete_clean``.
+The function needs the id of the species or
+interaction in order to delete it.

 .. code:: python